Evolution of the Sustainability Officer Role

 - Lag of data availability for steering and reporting

 - Accessibility to data in (some) global regions

-- Difficulties to trace scope 3 back with chain of uppliers
+- Difficulties to trace scope 3 emissions back through the chain of suppliers

 - Data quality controls to avoid audit failures

 - Sustainability auditing as strong as financial auditing

 - Ownership and monitoring of improvement programs